amnweb/yasb/docs/widgets/(Widget)-Update-Check.md

 | `interval`      | integer | `240`      | Check interval in minutes (10 to 10080).                     |
 | `exclude`       | list    | `[]`       | List of packages to exclude from checking.                   |

+## Click Handlers
+- Left-clicking the Winget widget will open the Winget package manager in PowerShell or pwsh.
+- Left-clicking the Windows Update widget will open the Windows Update settings.
+- Right-clicking the Winget widget will run check for updates.
+- Right-clicking the Windows Update widget will run check for updates.

 ## Example Configuration

 ```yaml